Crooked Teeth: Causes, Dangers, & 6 Ways To Straighten Them

 • Improperly fitted dental appliances

-How to Fix Crooked Teeth?
+How To Fix Crooked Teeth?

-Traditionally, metal braces are recommended for fixing teeth misalignment.
 The dentist will place brackets on the teeth, which are connected together through a metallic wire.
-This wire is adjusted/tightened to push the teeth into the desired shape.

 This treatment usually takes 1-2 years, and it’s not always easy.
 Many people experience pain and discomfort for a few weeks after getting braces.
-They also cannot eat hard, sticky foods like nuts and caramel.
-Still, braces are quite effective in aligning teeth.

 Clean Aligners

 For less severe cases, it is also possible to fix the problem with the help of clear aligners.
 Invisalign is the most popular one.
-Some people prefer it over wearing braces because they are, well, “invisible,” but they are not effective against severe cases of misalignment.

 You will have to wear these at all times, except when you’re eating or brushing your teeth.
 In addition, a new Invisalign aligner tray would be needed after every 2-3 weeks as the teeth change their position.